NASA-SW-VnV/ikos/README.md

 ├── analyzer
 ├── cmake
 ├── core
+├── docs
+├── frontends
-└── frontends
+└── scripts
 ```

 We use CMake to build IKOS.
 You will need to specify an installation directory that will contain all the binaries, libraries and headers after installation.
-If you do not specify this directory, CMake will install everything under install/ in the root directory of the distribution.
-In the following steps, we will install IKOS under /path/to/ikos-install-directory.
+If you do not specify this directory, CMake will install everything under `install` in the root directory of the distribution.
+In the following steps, we will install IKOS under `/path/to/ikos-install-directory`.
 After installation, it will contain the following structure:

 ```
 .